ntang/gvoice-sms-takeout-xml/tools/TESTING_GUIDE.md

 ## 🚀 NEXT STEPS

 ### If Test Passes:
-1. ✅ Proceed with full implementation
+1. ✅ Run the same script again: `python tools/numverify_api_lookup.py`
-2. ✅ Run `python tools/numverify_api_lookup.py`
+2. ✅ Choose "2" for Full mode (646 numbers)
-3. ✅ Process all 646 numbers
+3. ✅ Process all remaining numbers
 4. ✅ Integrate results into your system

 ### If Test Fails: